weynandk/info_threefold/src/docs/token/tokenomics/README.md

 In order to promote the growth and development of the ThreeFold Grid, a percentage of all cultivation transactions goes to the ThreeFold Foundation.

 This percentage equals 10% at the moment.
-After 24 months of farming, it will go down to 5%.

 ## Maximum Of Tokens In Circulation